-- French-McCay (2024) summarised experimental evidence that acute lethal concentrations of total PAHs (LC50s) generally range from 10 to 300 ppb.
-For open-water oil spills, where short-term exposures are expected, an acute threshold of 10 ppb total PAH was recommended.
-This is consistent with NOPSEMA (2019). - An acute-to-chronic ratio of 10 was recommended as being conservatively appropriate to convert an acute toxicity threshold to a chronic sub-lethal effects threshold.
-The potential no effect concentration (PNEC) would be 1 ppb total PAH ("where exposure durations are sufficiently long for such effects to occur").
+• French-McCay (2025) summarised experimental evidence that acute lethal concentrations of total PAHs (LC50s) generally range from 10 to 300 ppb.
+For offshore and open coastal water oil spills, where short-term exposures are expected, an acute threshold of 10 ppb total PAH was recommended.
+This is consistent with NOPSEMA (2019).

-• The effects of UV radiation on oil toxicity was addressed, including the phototoxicity where UV increases toxicity.
+- An acute-to-chronic ratio of 10 was recommended as being conservatively appropriate to convert an acute toxicity threshold to a chronic sub-lethal effects threshold.
+The potential no effect concentration (PNEC) would be 1 ppb total PAH ('where exposure durations are sufficiently long for such effects to occur'). - The effects of UV radiation on oil toxicity were addressed, including the phototoxicity where UV increases toxicity.
 An acute toxicity threshold that accounts for phototoxicity was proposed as 1 ppb total PAH.